dexbytes/dynamic_multi_step_form/README.md

 # Dynamic form

-A flutter package that render dynamic form with different input field which is manage from API json response.
+A flutter package that render dynamic multi step form with different input field which is manage from API json response.
 This plugin supports both iOS and Android.

 |               | Android   | iOS    |
 | :-------------| :---------| :------|